 After installing and activating the Custom Bulk/Quick Edit plugin, configure the plugin settings …

 (Custom Bulk/Quick Edit – Settings)

-Configure the plugin’s settings to add custom options to pages and posts …
+Configure the plugin’s settings to add custom options to posts and pages …

-After configuring the plugin’s settings, you should see new fields displayed in the Bulk/Quick Edit area …
+After configuring the plugin’s options, you will see new edit fields displayed in your Bulk/Quick Edit screen …

 (Bulk Edit – Custom Edit Fields)

 Congratulations, now you know how to use the WordPress Quick Edit to quickly edit information about pages and posts.

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com